UoW-CPC/rabbda-university-portal/postgres/README.md

 INSERT 0 54

-To see the for each table run the following queries:
+To see the records for each table run the following queries:

 ```
 select * from students;